 Tahiti and French Polynesia pose no major health problem for most travelers, although it's a good idea to have your tetanus, hepatitis-A, and hepatitis-B vaccinations up-to-date.
 If you have a chronic condition, you should consult your doctor before visiting the islands.

-There are 6 mobile network operators and also quite a number of internet service providers in French Polynesia.
+There are over 0 mobile network operators and about 0 internet service providers in French Polynesia.
 You can checkout the

 and also details about each of them.